nod/databag/README.md

   provide data access
 - Core code is about 400 lines - very easy to understand.
 - Automatically compresses data with bz2 in cases that benefit from it
+- offers versioned records if you so choose
 - You can always query the data with native sqlite3 libs from other languages if you need to.
 It's just strings in the database.
 - Since the underlying datafile is sqlite3, multiple processes can work with